The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 Marvel at the sunrise or sunset early in the morning or dusk, making the lake even more magical.
 The drive might seem long, but it is worth the journey.

-We hope this article has given you some ideas on helpful tips when visiting the Long Salt Lake Abu Dhabi and nearby activites which can fill an entire weekend.
+We hope this article has given you some ideas on helpful tips when visiting the Long Salt Lake Abu Dhabi and nearby activities which can fill an entire weekend.

 If you plan to visit Long Salt Lake, we would love to hear about your trip, do leave us a comment below and let us know about your experience.